pmasschelier/pmasschelier.github.io/content/posts/x86_64_strings/index.md

 Each of these instruction must have a suffix (b,w,d,q) indicating the type of elements pointed by rdi and rsi (byte, word, doubleword, quadword).

-These instructions may also have an instruction prefix indicating how to repeat the string instruction.
+These instructions may also have a prefix indicating how to repeat themselves.

 | prefix      | Description                                                     | Effect on registers                   |
 |-------------|-----------------------------------------------------------------|---------------------------------------|